dansmyers/IntroToCS-2020/Examples/5-Loops/while_loop_practice.md

     # Else, print "You can't do that."

-    # If there are 0 stones remaining, set playing = false
+    # If there are 0 stones remaining, set playing = False

     # Else, switch to the other player